whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - What If Pervasive Generosity Was Normal.md

-## Chapter 4: Pervasive Generosity is Normal
+## Chapter 4: What If Pervasive Generosity Was Normal?

 Take a moment and picture living in a world where people routinely look out for the health and safety of each other.
 A nation of neighbors who ensure each person -- young or old -- has food to eat, tools to share, and a place to sleep.
 Imagine the feeling of safety from knowing that you don't need to fend for yourself in times of drought, famine, or even war.
 A world where people take care of each other in times of trouble instead of thinking only of themselves, or trying to make a buck off of it.